 “In summary, pitch velocity shows a significant relationship with arm stress, using PULSE.
 If you throw harder, chances are, you will have higher levels of stress on your UCL.
 It is important to properly condition and be strong, so you can withstand these stresses.
 There are many other factors that go in to determining just how much stress is on the UCL, but these must be further studied by hard working groups like Driveline, and researchers in other facilities.”

 At this time our numbers do not suggest a strong relationship between elbow stress and velocity but this conclusion contradicts other research, including some of our own.

-- Dr. Mike Sonne found an Rˆ2 of .84 between pitch velocity and elbow stress using the data that we had presented in our Bauerfiend study.
+- Dr. Mike Sonne found an Rˆ2 of .84 between pitch velocity and elbow stress using the data that we have.
 The data was collected on flat ground throws and not at maximum velocity.

 - Kinematic and kinetic comparison of full-effort and partial-effort baseball pitching.

 - Found a relationship between velocity and stress, but it’s unclear whether the differences were due to increased ball velocity or altered kinematics.

 - Kinematic and kinetic comparison of baseball pitching among various levels of development.

 - Had increased velocity and stress between various age groups.
 Kinematic differences were also present between the groups.

 These studies are not clear if the increase in stress is due to velocity increases or changes in kinematics.
 So the relationship between velocity and stress is still incomplete.

 Will higher Stress be more likely to Lead to an injury?